lynethpanti20-max/Laundry-Appointment-System-Mobile-App-/README.md

-Project Title: Laundry Appointment System (Mobile App) Project Description:
+Project Title: Quick Wash Scheduler App
-The Laundry Appointment System is a simple mobile app that allows customers to book a schedule for their laundry.
+Project Description: The Quick Wash Scheduler App is a simple mobile app that allows customers to book a schedule for their laundry.
 Instead of waiting in line, users can choose a service, select a date and time, and confirm their appointment.